SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Related Work

 \section{Related Work}

-\paragraph{Reasoning Structure in Human Cognition and Topology of LRMs Reasoning.} The human brain's connectome exhibits a \emph{small-world} topology~\citep{watts1998collective,bassett2017small}: dense local clustering within specialized functional modules coexists with short global path lengths across the entire network, enabling simultaneous functional segregation and rapid cross-module integration~\citep{wang2021segregation}.
-This structural property is not merely architectural; it underlies the brain's capacity to navigate abstract cognitive spaces efficiently, coordinating between specialized processing units at minimal energetic cost~\citep{seguin2018navigation,sporns2016networks}.

-Recent empirical work has begun uncovering analogous structural signatures in Large Reasoning Models (LRMs). \citet{minegishi2025topology} extract reasoning graphs from the hidden-state trajectories of LRMs and find that distilled reasoning models exhibit substantially higher cyclicity, diameter, and small-world index than base models, with these structural advantages scaling with task difficulty and correlating positively with accuracy.
+\paragraph{Topology of Reasoning in Large Reasoning Models.} A growing line of work characterizes reasoning in Large Reasoning Models (LRMs) through the structural organization of their reasoning trajectories.
+The \emph{small-world} property~\citep{watts1998collective}, where dense local clustering coexists with short global path lengths, has emerged as a particularly informative way to characterize these trajectories. \citet{minegishi2025topology} extract reasoning graphs from the hidden-state trajectories of LRMs and find that distilled reasoning models exhibit substantially higher cyclicity, diameter, and small-world index than base models, with these structural advantages scaling with task difficulty and correlating positively with accuracy.
 From a geometric perspective, \citet{zhou2025geometry} model chain-of-thought reasoning as smooth flows in the model's representation space, showing that logical transitions induce structured geometric trajectories governed by the semantics of intermediate propositions.
 At the level of trace analysis, \citet{feng2025characterizes} introduce graph-based structural metrics for CoT traces and demonstrate that the fraction of abandoned reasoning branches, rather than trace length or self-review frequency, is the strongest predictor of correctness, providing causal evidence that structural organization shapes reasoning outcomes. \citet{tan2025shape} further show that topological data analysis features of reasoning traces carry substantially higher predictive power for reasoning quality than standard graph-connectivity metrics.
 Collectively, these studies establish a robust empirical link between the structural organization of reasoning trajectories and reasoning quality.
-Our work takes the natural next step: rather than analyzing these structural properties post hoc, we optimize the small-world topology of reasoning graph which built from thinking steps as a direct instrinstic reasoning quality signal.
+Our work takes the natural next step: rather than analyzing these structural properties post hoc, we optimize the small-world topology of reasoning graphs, built from individual steps as a direct intrinsic reasoning quality signal.